Plan a Digital Event

 The three basic roles of an Earth Day event are: Outreach (getting the word out), Organizing (giving structure to the event) and Logistics (handling setup, equipment and finances)

-The theme of Earth Day 2020 is climate action.
-Your action can take a lot of forms.
 Not sure of the right topic?
 Read our Climate Discussion Kit below for ideas.

 Your event type should match what your community needs and what your team wants to do.
 If local health guidelines recommend against gatherings, think about the platform that can best reach your audience.
 If everyone has internet access, a video call could be great.
 If internet connections are an issue, think about an action taken at a specific time, like planting trees or calling elected officials.